bitmark-inc/bitmarkd/command/bitmark-info/README.md

 $ bitmark-info [ip address]:[port]
 ```

-Also, you can select which kind of infomation you want to query.
+Also, you can select which kind of information you want to query.
 The
 folllowing types are options of information types (TYPE):

 1. node (node info, the default value)